Directors

 Director, Department of Molecular Biology

 Born 1961 in Prisser, Germany, Detlef Weigel obtained a PhD in biology from the University of Tübingen in 1988.
 He was a faculty member at the Salk Institute, La Jolla, USA, for almost 10 years before accepting in 2001 a position as Director and Scientific Member at today's Max Planck Institute for Biology Tübingen.
-Detlef has received numerous honors including the Leibniz Award of the DFG (2007), the Otto Bayer Award (2010), the GSA Medal of the Genetics Society of America (2016) and the Novozymes Prize (2020).
+Detlef Weigel has received numerous honors including the Leibniz Award of the DFG (2007), the Otto Bayer Award (2010), the GSA Medal of the Genetics Society of America (2016) and the Novozymes Prize (2020).
 He is an elected member of the European Molecular Biology Organisation (EMBO), the German National Academy of Sciences Leopoldina, the US National Academy of Sciences, the Royal Society of London and the American Academy of Arts and Sciences.

 External Scientific Member of the Institute